AnonymousMedQuickTune/AnonymousMedQuickTune/reports/evaluation_protocol_noa.md

 All metrics are stored per epoch and per fold for later analysis.
 After all five folds are completed:

-- The **best validation AUC** from each fold is collected.
+- The best validation AUC from each fold is collected.
-- The **mean and standard deviation** of these best AUC values are reported as the baseline’s final performance.
+- The mean and standard deviation for the 5-folds are reported as the baseline’s final performance.